Snapchat is working on a new Remix feature

 Ones to watch

-Twitter is exploring the use of emoji-style reactions, similar to those used on Facebook, and Microsoft is in talks to acquire Discord for over $10 billion.
+Twitter is exploring the use of emoji-style reactions, similar to those used on Facebook, as well as a new 'Communities' feature which would allow users to share tweets with individual audiences, and it'll soon be adding Twitter Spaces, their audio-only platform, to their desktop UX; and Microsoft is in talks to acquire Discord for over $10 billion.